New Zealand hits virus high, pushes vaccination as way out

 “I know the highs and lows of cases is incredibly hard on people, particularly those in Tamaki Makaurau,” Ardern said, using the Indigenous Maori name for Auckland.
 “I just wanted to reinforce again that we’re not powerless.
 We do have the ability to keep cases as low as we can.”

-New Zealand had successfully eliminated earlier outbreaks by imposing a strict lockdown and by aggressively contact-tracing and isolating those who were infectious.
+New Zealand had successfully eliminated earlier outbreaks by imposing tough border controls and strict lockdowns, as well as aggressive contact-tracing and isolating those who were infectious.
 But the approach failed against the more transmissible delta variant.
 The government has since eased some of Auckland’s lockdown rules, allowing more people to return to work.

 Ardern has also embarked on an all-out effort to get people vaccinated.
 That’s included a televised “Vaxathon” festival on Saturday which saw a record 130,000 people getting shots, more than 2% of the New Zealand’s population of 5 million.